 How to Grow and Care

 African Violets will thrive in bright, warm and humid conditions.
 Keep water from touching their leaves or it will leave brown spots.
-Remove dead flowers and leaves as soon as you seen them to encourage a healthier plant.
+Remove dead flowers and leaves as soon as you have seen them, to encourage a healthier plant.
 Regularly check the soil and plant to make sure there is no accumulation of dead leaves.
 This will encourage rot.